scalacenter/bloop/README.md

-Bloop is a Scala command-line tool and build server developed at the Scala Center to make the compile and test feedback loop as tight as possible.
-This means a faster and more productive developer workflow.
+Bloop is a Scala command-line tool and build server developed at the Scala Center to make the compile and test feedback loop as tight as possible, with a focus on developer productivity.

 ### Tigth feedback loop